iamwatchdogs/Linux-Cheatsheet/README.md

 	# Kill a process by PID
 	kill 1234

-	# Send a specific signal to a process
+	# Send specific signal to a process
 	kill -9 1234

-	# Kill all processes with a specific name
+	# Kill allrocesses with a specific name
 	pkill -f process_name

-	# List available signals
+	# List available sials
 	kill -l
 	```